PuchatekwSzortach/voc_ssd/README.md

 Location of data and model paths, training hyperparameters and other inputs for all scripts are controlled through configuration file parameter.
 `config.yaml` provides a sample configuration.

+### Running code
+Docker file for building container in which project can be run is provided at ./docker/app.Dockerfile Helper invoke command `invoke host.build-app-container` is provided for building the container.

+You can use `invoke host.run-app-container` to start the container.
+It wraps `docker run` command, setting useful options, such us enabling GPU support and mounting logs directory.

+Once inside docker container, you can use [invoke](https://www.pyinvoke.org/) to run provided commands.
+Use `invoke --list` to see all available commands.
+The most frequently used commands are:
+- train.train-object-detection-model - for training model
+- analyze.analyze-objects-detections-predictions - for analyzing accuracy of predictions
+- visualize.log-predictions - for visualizing predictions

 ### Using with PASCAL VOC 2012 dataset

 Dataset is not included with this repository.
 Please download dataset from the [official webpage](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#devkit).